farrel/tuple-space-server/README.md

 A tuple space is a method for coordinating data between different processes in an asynchronous manner.
 Processes write tuples of data to the tuple space and then read or remove data from the tuple space using a tuple as template to match against.

-This server is base on the [tuple-space](https://github.com/farrel/tuple-space) crate.
+This server is based on the [tuple-space](https://github.com/farrel/tuple-space) crate.
 The corresponding [tuple-space-client](https://github.com/farrel/tuple-space-client) crate can be used to communicate with the server from a Rust program.

 ## Building the server